-Instead of new, which allocates persistent memory on the heap, it is possible to allocate temporary memory on the stack with the builtin_alloca operator.
+Instead of new, which allocates persistent memory on the heap, it is possible to allocate temporary memory with the \\builtin\alloca operator.
 Memory allocated in this way may only be used during the lifetime of the function which allocated it, and may not be returned from that function or assigned to a global variable.
-Almost always it is better to use new than builtin_alloca, but the latter is more efficient (but dangerous, because the pointer becomes invalid after the function that uses builtin_alloca exits).
+Almost always it is better to use new than \\builtin\alloca, but the latter is more efficient (but dangerous, because the pointer becomes invalid after the function that uses \\builtin\alloca exits).